-The debit side includes expenditure overseas by Caymanian residents visiting other countries to attend meetings and conferences, to do sales promotions, and short-term consultancies.
+consultancies.
 Data obtained from the Government accounts and some statutory bodies and establishments were used.
 This was grossed up using the number of employees from some of the business categories (communications, financial services, business service and manufacturing), as reported in LFS.

-Personal travel

-Personal travel covers travel for health, education and other personal reasons.
+Personal travel Personal travel covers travel for health, education and other personal reasons.

-Health-related expenditure

-On the credit side this covers expenditure by visitors to the Cayman Islands seeking medical attention.
+Health-related expenditure On the credit side this covers expenditure by visitors to the Cayman Islands seeking medical attention.
 Currently, this is not a substantial activity in the country and this normally occurs only in cases of emergencies.

-3 This item is not included in the current compilation; however, there is a plan to include this in future improvement of data compilation and reporting estimates.

 The debit side captures all expenditures abroad by Cayman residents seeking medical attention overseas.
 This data is captured from the domestic insurance companies, government accounts and from the HBS.

-Education-related expenditure

-The credit side covers expenditure by visitors to the Cayman Islands for educational purposes, largely students from the offshore medical school.
+Education-related expenditure The credit side covers expenditure by visitors to the Cayman Islands for educational purposes, largely students from the offshore medical school.
 This was calculated as a product of the number of student permits issued during the reporting period (data sourced from the Immigration Department) and the estimated living expenditure.
 Also included are the student permit fees.
 Tuition fees paid by the students are excluded since they are paid abroad.
 The debit side reports overseas expenditure including tuition fees paid by Caymanian residents travelling overseas to study.
 The key data sources are government accounts.
-We assumed that the government scholarships accounted for 60% of the total student expenditure4.

-Other expenditure on personal travel

-The credit side captures expenditure by visitors on leisure and business in the Cayman Islands.
+We assumed that the government scholarships accounted for 60% of the total student expenditure3.
+Other expenditure on personal travel The credit side captures expenditure by visitors on leisure and business in the Cayman Islands.
 The data is sourced from the CIDOT's Visitor Exit Survey.
 The departure tax for cruise ship visitors is also included in this item.
+14 3 This may be understated; there is a plan to improve on the collection of this data

 The debit side captures the expenditure overseas by Caymanian residents travelling abroad for leisure or to visit family and friends.
 This data is derived from the LFS.

 Other Services

 Other services cover a broad and complex variety of transactions on intangible products.

 B3.
 Communication services

 Communication services include: